 Powerhouse Phuket offers elite-level Muay Thai and MMA training for fighters and beginners

-Paul Banasiak (The Muay Thai Technician) is co-owner.
+Founded by Jack Lowe, with Paul Banasiak (aka The Muay Thai Technician) as co-owner.

 Prices: 500 baht drop-in.
 3,000 baht/week.